Infinityisgreat/Infinityisgreat.github.io/README.md

  - Discord bot for bot verification
  - Server count API

-# To Do
+# To Dovote
- - Vote / upvote feature
+ - Vote / up feature
  - Certified / verified bots
  - Mark bot as NSFW when submitting
  - More bot fields like **support server** **invite link**, **Github repo** and **Website**